Dream Interpretation Guide

 Identical Recurrence - When the exact same dream repeats with identical details, the message is specific and clear.
 Your subconscious has precisely formulated the communication and won’t alter it until you understand.

 Progressive Recurrence - Sometimes recurring dreams evolve or progress slightly each time.
 You might get closer to catching the bus, or the pursuer becomes more visible.
-This suggests you’re making progress on the underlying issue even if it’s not yet fully resolved.
+This suggests you’re making progress on the underlying issue, even if it’s not yet fully resolved.

 Periodic Recurrence - Dreams that return during specific times (annually, during similar situations, or at certain life stages) indicate situational patterns or anniversary reactions to past events.